mrinalwahal/service/db/README.md

 # Database layer

+This layer contains handlers which interact directly with the database.
+Typically, other layers of our service, including service layer and transport layer, would interact with the database through this layer if they need to.

 ## Migrations

 - To compare the models with database schema, add the models to `/scripts/loader.go`.
 This will help generate the migrations for your models.